Agent swarms: cooperation and coordination under stringent communications constraint: Multi-agent model

 \subsection{Terminology}

 In this work we will often refer to a ``link'', meaning the potential for communication between two agents $a$ and $b$.
-However, here ``link'' is just a short and convenient word for that potential, and it does not imply that such a communication is guaranteed to be easy -- or even possible -- in any particular case.
+However, here ``link'' is just a short and convenient word for that potential, and it does not imply that such a communication is guaranteed to be easy -- or even possible -- in any particular case. {When discussing links, we will also use three adjectives -- efficent, accurate, reliable -- to describe them, and these three adjectives have specific meanings which we will now define.
+However, this terminology is only intended to make general discussion clearer by specifying preferred adjectives, rather than as any unique mathematical specification; and for descriptive purposes the exact threshold value is not of primary importance.}

-For some link between two agents $a$ and $b$, we say that there is an ``efficient'' link if ${\Elink}_{ab}$ is sufficiently large, i.e. if it exceeds some suitable threshold value, e.g. perhaps if ${\Elink}_{ab} > 0.75$; conversely it is an ``inefficient'' link if it does not.
+For some link between two agents $a$ and $b$, we say that there is an ``efficient'' link if ${\Elink}_{ab}$ is sufficiently large, i.e. if it exceeds some suitable threshold value, as discussed later -- e.g. perhaps if ${\Elink}_{ab} > 0.75$; conversely it is an ``inefficient'' link if it does not.

 When communicating over these links, the agents will send messages, and depending on the model, this may deliver information either gradually and incrementally, as in our continuum communications model; or in packets, as in our discrete communications model.
 The primary purpose of these messages is that they enable accurate targetting of replies back to the sending agent, but in our discrete model they also contain timing information as to when the last message on that link was received.